yhan/payment.gateway.checkout.com/README.md

         "MaxBankLatencyInMilliseconds": 4000
     }
    ```
    The very specific behavior "during retries, if timeouts once, timeouts always" is purely for better demo feeling, i.e. to see `timeout` without submitting a lot of payment requests.
+Cf. `RandomDelayProvider.cs`

 # SLA
 1. A `PaymentRequestId` will be handled once and only once.